fr3akout/wurstgulasch/doc/wurstgulasch_api.md

 }
 ```

+Generic Errors:
+* `PARAMETER_INVALID`: One or mor parameters of the request were invalid.
+Detailed
+  information will be in the error message.

 0.3 Results
 -----------

 A result is a JSON Object containing a success field with a boolean which
 indicates whether a request has been executed correctly or not.
 If `success` is
 not `true`, there has to be at least one error object attached.

+A data field can be passed, if `success` is `true`.

 For Example:

 ```